 A virtual private network (VPN) is a network setup that allows you to connect to a private network from outside that private network.
-Doing this can be useful for many reasons, which we’ll cover down below, but getting a VPN set up can be confusing if it’s your first time.
+This can be useful for many reasons, but knowing how to get and use a VPN can be daunting if it’s your first time.

-To be clear, VPNs aren’t difficult to use so don’t be intimidated or overwhelmed.
-In fact, you’ll be up and running in less than 10 minutes if you just follow this mini-guide.
+The myth about VPNs being difficult to use is totally false, so don’t be intimidated or overwhelmed.
+In fact, you’ll be set up and running in under 10 minutes if you follow this guide.
 Here’s everything you need to know about setting up a VPN in Windows 10.

 Why Use a VPN?